devJSQ/tree-with-non-premitive-data-type/README.md

 The project's main focus is understanding trees, declaring the tree, accessing tree nodes using pointers, and performing operations on them.

 ### Problem
-Create a tree to store names.
+Create a tree to store names and print them.

 ### Implementation